sjmyuan/sjmyuan.github.io/_drafts/scala-practice-in-project.md

 We don't want to import a package every time to use the implict instances.
 And according to the rule of implict, companion object is the fall back scope to find the implict instances of `T`.
 So it make sense to put all of them into companion object.

-We still want to group these instances better, so the pattern may be like this
+We still want to group these instances better, so the pattern may look like this

 ```scala
 trait TInstances {